-If you switch the engine off when your vehicle is moving it will result in a loss of brake and steering assistance.
+Switching off the engine when the vehicle is still moving will result in a loss of brake and steering assistance.
 The steering will not lock, but higher effort will be required.
-With the engine switched off some electrical circuits, warning lamps and indicators may also be off.
+When the ignition is switched off, some electrical circuits, including air bags, warning lamps and indicators may also be off.
+If the ignition was turned off accidentally, you can shift into neutral (N) and re-start the engine.